dart-lang/site-www/src/_guides/language/effective-dart/style.md

 Dart generates a unique tag for each library based on its path and filename.
-Naming libraries overrides this generated URI, which can make it harder for tools to physically find the main library file in question.
+Naming libraries overrides this generated URI, which can make it harder for tools to find the main library file in question.

 ## Ordering